trey-rosius/babysitter_api/README.md

 ####Datasource

-The lambda function we created above would be used as our Datasource.Here's how we define it other `Resources`
+The lambda function we created above would be used as our Datasource.Here's how we define it's `Resources`
 ```
   ###################
   # Lambda Direct Data Source and Resolver